sofiaatif/sofiaatif/README.md

 Interests
         Data Analytics, Research, Cybersecurity, Artificial Intelligence.

 Stay tuned for updates!
-This portfolio will continue to grow as I complete additional certificates.
-I encourage you to visit again to see my progress and learn more about my skills and experience.
+This portfolio will continue to grow as I complete additional certifications.
+I encourage you to visit again to see my progress and learn more about my skills and experiences.
 Feel free to reach out.